-sshpass is a Linux software package that can be used to establish a direct (secure) connection between two Linux operated computers.
-It uses the ssh protocol.
-This connection allows ‘remote’ access to a ‘local’ computer to run commands ‘locally’.
+sshpass is a Linux package that can establish a direct, secure connection between two Linux-operated computers.
+It uses ssh that allows remote access from a local computer.

-Of course there are other ways to connect between two Linux computers.
-One such way is for example using PuTTY, but that needed manual execution. sshpass comands can be used with Bash scripts to automate commands.
+There are other ways to connect between two Linux computers, e.g. using PuTTY, but might need manual execution. sshpass commands can be used with Bash scripts and Python scripts to automate commands.
+Commands can also be executed in a screen session.

 An example command using sshpass would be: